lsst-ts/observatory-ops-docs/AuxTel/Troubleshooting/ATCS/ATMount-fails-move.rst

 .. todo::
    Make sure everything is in a safe or idle state before troubleshooting.

-..
-This section should include the procedure.
-There is no strict formatting or structure required for procedures.
-It is left to the authors to decide which format and structure is most relevant.
-..
-In the case of more complicated procedures, more sophisticated methodologies may be appropriate, such as multiple section headings or a list of linked procedures to be performed in the specified order.
-..
-For highly complicated procedures, consider breaking them into separate procedure.
-Some options are a high-level procedure with links, separating into smaller procedures or utilizing the reST ``include`` directive <https://docutils.sourceforge.io/docs/ref/rst/directives.html#include>.

 To resume observations, nudge the telescope out of its position by slewing only in altitude to lower elevation.
 Then, nudge it incrementally in azimuth, starting with 1-2 degree increments to then increasing to 20-degree increments.